cuicheng11165/CEH/attack.md

 13. Compression Ratio Info-Leak Made Easy (CRIME) is a client-side attacker that looks to exploit the vulnerabilities present in the data compression features of protocols such as SSL/TLS, SPDY, and HTTPS
 14. RST hijacking
 15. DNS Amplification
+16. An attacker performing a watering hole attack would specifically seek to determine the sites that their target visits on an average day.
+From this list, they would investigate the most vulnerable and inject malicious code into the user interaction portions.
+Then the attacker would wait for the victim to fall into the trap, in order to use them to perform malicious act
+17.A key reinstallation attack (KRACK) seeks to exploit the four-way handshake process used to join the network and generate the fresh encryption key used to encrypt network traffic

 DOS & DDOS
 1. Volumetric Attack